bobchenlut/coorporate-learing/README.md

-# coorporate-learing
+# "A Cooperative Training Framework for Underwater Object Detection on a Clearer View"
-## This is the official repository for "A Cooperative Training Framework for Underwater Object Detection on a Clearer View"
+#This is the official repository for our paper.